ammar-tanwar/bloglearnbay/posts/21-most-asked-data-science-interview-questions-for-2023.md

 - You have to take the attribute with the highest information gained as the root node.
 - Repeat the above process on every division.
 So the decision node for every branch is finalized.

-### 4. How do you create a model of a random forest?
+### 4. How do you create a model of a random forest ?

 A random forest is basically created by multiple decision trees.
 If you split data differently in packages and create a decision tree in each data group, the random forest will bring all the trees together.

-### 5. What are the steps needed to build a random forest model?
+### 5. What are the steps needed to build a random forest model ?

 - Select the 'k' feature randomly from the total of 'm' features.
-Here k \<\< m
+(Here k \<\< m)
 - In 'K' with the best split point, you can calculate node "D." Split nodes as daughter nodes by best split point.
 - Repeat these above steps until there is the finalization of the leaf node.
 - By repeating steps 1 & 4 multiple times, create as many trees as you want.

 **Note** : A random sample of n records is drawn from a data set with k records.

-### 6. How to avoid overfitting your model?
+### 6. How to avoid overfitting your model ?

 An overfitting model is only for a very small amount of data.
 It ignores big data.
-There are 3 ways to avoid overfitting:
+There are 3 ways to avoid overfitting :

 - Keep a simple model, take a few variables, and remove noise in training data.